mobileink/xsl.clj-ext/README.md

 ### Required

 * Testing - currently only a few types of Clojure expressions have been run through it.
+* Replace saxon.sh and xalan.sh by a leiningen plugin
 * Xalan support
 * Implement extension tag as well as function
 * Robust error-checking